Fleas and Ticks, The Wholistic Truth

 Vacuuming and washing the hard floors often and daily (with a chemical/toxin free cleaner) during the height of flea season is the least toxic way to control fleas in the house.
 This will remove most of the adults, and some eggs and larvae.
 Vacuum some DE or the Only Natural Pet All-in-One Flea Remedy into the vacuum bag to kill any fleas in the bag, and ALWAYS remove the bag and discard it in a sealed plastic bag after use.

-Boric acid products, such as Fleabusters and Fleago, work in a similar fashion to the diatomaceous earth by dehydrating the fleas.
-When applied correctly, they offer protection for up to a year or more as they remain deep in the carpet fibers.
-They may take up to 2 weeks or longer for results to be noticeable, however.
+Boaric acid products, such as 20 Mule Team Borax, Fleabusters and Fleago, work in a similar fashion to the diatomaceous earth by dehydrating the fleas.
+They may take up to 2 weeks or longer for results to be noticeable but they do work!

 Treating the Yard